carolyn2004/carolyn2004/README.md

 - I aspire to create meaningful software to help people.

 # 🌞 Projects I've worked on 🌞
 Disclaimer: All images used in projects are sourced from the internet.
 I do not own any of the pictures.
 These images were used for school projects only and for no monetary purposes.
+This applies to certain texts and information used as well.
 - [Euphoria - a music streaming app](https://github.com/carolyn2004/Euphoria)
   - This was my first android coding project made using android studio and java.
   - I learnt about andorid SDK and the different components of an android mobile application.